Desjajja/DocuScribe/README.md

 Docuscribe is a Next.js application designed for scraping, managing, and organizing web documentation.
 It leverages AI-powered flows for tasks like hashtag generation and content parsing.

-I also wrote a MCP server for it to release its full power in vibe coding: see [docuscribe-mcp-server](https://github.com/Desjajja/docuscribe-mcp-server
+I also wrote an MCP server for it to release its full power in vibe coding: see [docuscribe-mcp-server](https://github.com/Desjajja/docuscribe-mcp-server
 )
 ## Features